knightsamar/rapidsms-envaya/README.md

 ```
 $ python manage.py syncdb
 ```

-Finally, set up EnvayaSMS on an Android phone.
+Finally, set up **EnvayaSMS on an Android phone**.
 See http://sms.envaya.org/install/ for how to install EnvayaSMS on a real phone, or http://sms.envaya.org/test/ for how to test on your local machine.
 EnvayaSMS has some great documentation on how to further set up EnvayaSMS.

 Once you have the EnvayaSMS Android app running, set URL to point to the `http://YOUR.SERVER.IP.ADDRESS:PORT/envaya_nexmo/`